karo1122023/MicrosoftSentinelSIEMhoneypotlab/README.md

 <img src="https://i.imgur.com/dtVYOv0.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
-Now it's time to navigate to virtual machine.
+Now it's time to navigate to the virtual machine.
 I will then click on honeypot-vm > click on the public IP address and copy it: <br/>
 <img src="https://i.imgur.com/P3IFmqZ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
 Because I have a MAC, I need to download Microsoft Remote Desktop.
-After it's been downloaded and launched, I will paste in the IP address of the honeypot-vm I copied into add and then click add > double click on the vm with the IP address > enter in user credentials set up for the honeypot-vm:  <br/>
+After it's been downloaded and launched, I will paste in the IP address of the honeypot-vm I copied into add and then click add > double click on the virtual machine with the IP address > enter in user credentials set up for the honeypot-vm:  <br/>
 <img src="https://i.imgur.com/lF0Q6t5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
-On the actual virtual machine, I will turn firewall so that people on the internet can discover it faster.
+On the actual virtual machine, I will turn off the firewall so that people on the internet can discover it faster.
 I will click windows defender firewall > go to advanced settings > windows defender firewall properties > turn firewall state off in domain, private profile, public profile: <br/>
 <img src="https://i.imgur.com/5yxQ47D.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />